rnd-team-dev/plotoptix/README.md

 See [examples](https://github.com/rnd-team-dev/plotoptix/tree/master/examples) for code samples and more usage options.

-PlotOptiX is based on [NVIDIA OptiX framework](https://developer.nvidia.com/optix) wrapped in RnD.SharpOptiX C#/C++/CUDA libraries by R&D Team.
+PlotOptiX is based on [NVIDIA OptiX](https://developer.nvidia.com/optix) framework wrapped in RnD.SharpOptiX C#/C++ libraries and CUDA shaders by R&D Team.
 In this early version we start with:

 ### Features